-The Double Seven strategy still seems to perform well on the main stock indices.
+The Double 7 trading strategy still seems to perform well on the main stock indices.
 However, it’s a mean-reversion strategy and in our opinion, there are better strategies for this type of trading.

 The good thing is that you can (most likely) make some “twists” to the Double Seven strategy and improve the results.

 What is the Double Seven trading strategy by Larry Connors and Cesar Alvarez?